jakobyoung1/RADexplorer/README.md

 ## RADport

-RADx includes **RADport**, a built-in pipeline guide that walks you through running your selected taxa through MetaScope for read-level taxonomic classification.
+RADx includes **RADport**, a built-in pipeline guide that walks you through running your selected taxa through MetaScope.
 Access it from the main menu after selecting your species.

 ---